What Is a NACA Mortgage?

 → Operating farms and ranches

-NACA program members and anyone in the household can’t own any other property at the time of purchase.
+NACA program members and anyone who will live in their household can’t own any other property at the time of purchase.

 Minimum required funds